AkumaVenom/Desktop-Pal-App-Win64/README.md

 F11 Key toggles between Fullscreen & Windowed Mode

-L key makes the app clickable.
+F2 key makes the app clickable.

-1 key makes you be able to click through the app.
+F3 key makes you be able to click through the app.

-3 key makes the app window always on top.
+F10 key makes the app window always on top.

-4 key makes the app window disable being on top.
+F12 key makes the app window disable being on top.

 ===========================================================